 It’s worth noting that, as the name suggests, your required minimum distributions are the minimum amount you can withdraw from your retirement accounts each year.
 Depending on your strategy for using the funds, you may choose to withdraw more.
 There are many ways to use your RMDs in retirement, and we’re highlighting six of them.

-1. Use RMDs for living expenses
+1. Use your RMDs for living expenses

 2. Save or reinvest your RMDs